Bat Removal Town 'n' Country

 Bats love attics in Town ‘n’ Country, Florida.
 They feel safe and secure in a place that is warm, dry, and quiet enough.
 They will search for a spot in the eave or soffit where they can squeeze through cracks or openings.
 Once the colony is established, it will start to leave huge amounts of urine and droppings.

-Bats can carry a number of diseases such as histoplasmosis, rabies, and even the plague.
-You can prevent them from establishing themselves in your attic.
+Bats can be carriers of a variety of diseases, including rabies and histoplasmosis.
+The best way to avoid these problems is by evicting them from your attic before they have a chance to become established.
 If you see tell tale signs of an infestation, call AAAC Wildlife Removal and will remove them for you.

 Town ‘n’ Country Bat Removal

-Bats are nocturnal creatures, so you’ll likely spot them flying around your home at night.
-If there’s a colony living in your attic or walls and leaving droppings behind, it can be pretty disturbing to see them flying around your house.
+Bats are night-flying creatures so they will likely be visible at night.
+It can be quite disturbing to see bats flying around your home if they are living in your attic, walls or leaving droppings.
 They can also transmit diseases such as bat guano, which could cause serious health problems to people.

-Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
+Once you have confirmed that there is a problem with bats, it’s time for experts to help.
+If left untreated, these animals could cause severe damage and pose serious health risks.
 Bats may look harmless, but their guano is full of dangerous spores that can lead to histoplasmosis – an infection that often leads to flu-like symptoms at first with more severe respiratory issues later on down the road.
-If you have any questions about bat control or handling of a bat problem, contact AAAC Wildlife Removal for information and assistance.
+AAAC Wildlife Removal can help you with any questions or concerns about bat control.

 Bat Extermination vs. Bat Removal